o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/variables/arrays.md

 * The **Source** pin changes to the `string` type.
 * The **Add Element at End** node box expands to include a **String** text box where you can enter a string value.
-* The pin icon and line colors change to the color of the data type that you are using (in the case of this example, blue).
+* The pin icon and line colors change to the color of the data type that you are using.
+In the case of this example, the color is blue.
 * A **Container** pin for chaining output appears on the target node.

 ![Example of automatic data pin typing.](/images/user-guide/scripting/script-canvas/variable-array-containers-8.png)